YeoBL/yeobl.github.io/index.md

 # About Me

 Currently serving my 2 years of National Service (NS), so I don't have a lot of free time.
-I am interested in computer science and math, and I enjoy reading up about new things in these fields.
+I am interested in computer science and math, and I enjoy reading up about random things in these fields.